 What rate (or price) can I qualify for?

-As one can see, there are many variables about one’s race car driving that can affect the outcome of one’s life insurance application.
-It’s also important to remember that other factors such as one’s age, health, and family medical history will also likely play a role in determining your “rate” as well.
+As one can see, many variables about one’s race car driving can affect the outcome of one’s life insurance application.
+It’s also important to remember that other factors such as age, health, and family medical history will likely play a role in determining your “rate.”

 Which is why…